Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Not at all.
 It worked fine for most people, and a lot of people will continue to use Wealthsimple the same way.
 But, as I said, some clients want greater control of their assets.
 Which we absolutely understand.
 Now that we’ve enabled wallet functionality, clients can purchase coins on other exchanges, for instance, and then transfer them to the Wealthsimple app for safekeeping.
-And once we enable withdrawals — which we will soon — clients will be able to buy crypto through Wealthsimple and then move it elsewhere.
+And once we enable withdrawals for coins other than bitcoin and ether — which we will soon — clients will be able to buy crypto through Wealthsimple and then move it elsewhere.

 Wait, why would someone want to move crypto out of Wealthsimple?

 The idea behind cryptocurrencies and blockchain is to have an open, transparent system, and there are currently all sorts of applications being developed on various platforms expanding on this idea — NFTs, blockchain games.
 The list goes on.
 The trouble with our old system was that clients couldn’t withdraw and use crypto bought through Wealthsimple to engage with any of these apps.
-Once we enable withdrawals, they’ll be able to.
+Now that we’ve enabled withdrawals for bitcoin and ether, they’ll be able to.
 We suspect this level of freedom will be really attractive to clients as new crypto ecosystems emerge.

 There are tons of cryptocurrencies.
-Can clients transfer any of them into the Wealthsimple app?
+Can clients transfer any of them in and out of the Wealthsimple app?

 Can you give me an example of how or why I might transfer crypto today?

 Sure.
 First, deposits: let’s say you made a beautiful drawing of your dog and turned it into an NFT.
 And let’s say the world loved your dog NFT, and you sold it for a lot of money.
 If you’re a Wealthsimple client, you can now sell your NFT on a marketplace, like OpenSea, then transfer the ether you made to our trusted platform, where you can either store it or sell it for dollars.
-Now a withdrawal example: if you want to play a crypto game, like Axie Infinity, you need to have your own personal crypto wallet holding ether to buy and use the Axie characters.
-Once we enable withdrawals, you can buy ether from Wealthsimple and then move it to a personal wallet so you can play.
+Now a withdrawal example: if you want to play a crypto game, like Axie Infinity, you need to have a crypto wallet with ether to buy and use the Axie characters.
+Now that we’ve enabled ether withdrawals, you can buy coins from Wealthsimple and then move them to a personal wallet so you can play.